-Text to Pay: Drive Patient Payments Securely with Automated Texts
+Text 2 Pay: Drive Patient Payments Securely with Automated Texts

 Managing overdue payments can be a huge challenge for dental practices.
 Patients often require more than three statements before they pay their bills.
 So it’s important for dental providers to have an effective patient payment collection strategy in order to reduce bad debt and protect their practice’s financial well-being.
 An effective way to drive timely patient payments is to send reminders via automated text communications.

-Text to pay, also known as SMS payment, is a payment solution that allows consumers to make a payment via texting on their smartphones.
-With this payment method, your customers send out a text to their client’s phone stating they can make a payment and have the option to respond back to complete the transaction.
+Text 2 Pay, also known as an SMS payment, is a payment solution that allows consumers to make a payment via texting on their smartphones.
+With this payment method, you can send out a text to your patient’s phone with a payment link and the option to respond back to complete the transaction.

-The business will have their client’s payment information on file so they don’t have to worry about typing in their credit card information each time.
-If the business does not have their payment information available, there is an option for the client to add their credit card or bank details to the business’s system, so that it is on file for future purchases.
-This process makes for a seamless experience for both your customer’s business as well as for their clients.
+The practices will have their patient’s payment information on file so they don’t have to worry about typing in their credit card information each time.
+This process creates a seamless experience for both your practice as well as for your patients.

-Empower your patients to pay quickly with text to pay.
-It’s the easiest way to pay so your dental practice will collect more and spend less time on collections.
+Empower your patients to pay quickly with Text 2 Pay so that your dental practice will collect more and spend less time on collections.

-How Dental Providers Can Use Text Reminders to Drive Patient Payments
+How Dental Providers Use Automated Patient Communication to Drive Payments

 There is a huge opportunity for dental providers to start incorporating text reminders into their patient payment collection strategy.

-The same automated technology that dental providers use to send appointment reminders can also help practices connect with patients about paying their balance.
-It takes little effort to activate patients by sending a text message reminder, and doing so helps practices collect patient payments faster.
+The same automated technology that dental providers use to send appointment reminders can also help practices connect with patients to pay their balance.
+It takes little effort to activate patient payments by sending a text message reminder, helping practices collect patient payments faster.

 Prior to appointments, send text messages that explain out-of-pocket costs